umasslowellmj/FP2/README.md

 # Final Project Assignment 2: Explore One More!
 (FP2)
 DUE March 30, 2015 Monday (2015-03-30)

-Full assignment specfication is [on Piazza.][piazza]
+This is just like FP1, but where you do a different library.
+(Full description of FP1 is [on Piazza.][piazza])

 Write your report right in this file.
 Instructions are below.
 You can delete them if you like, or just leave them at the bottom.
 You are allowed to change/delete anything in this file to make it into your report.
-It will be public, FYI.
+It will be public.

 This file is formatted with the [**markdown** language][markdown], so take a glance at how that works.